matf-racunarska-grafika/matf-racunarska-grafika.github.io/domaci/index.md

 6. Simulirati objekte iz stvarnog sveta definisajući njihove materijale.
 Uzeti u obzir da u [tabeli](http://devernay.free.fr/cours/opengl/materials.html) ambijentalne vrednosti nisu iste kao difuzne.
 Kako bi ispravno postavili vrednosti uzeti da su sve komponente svetlosti inteziteta vec3(1.0f).

-Can you simulate some of the real-world objects by defining their respective materials like we've seen at the start of this chapter?
-Note that the table's ambient values are not the same as the diffuse values; they didn't take light intensities into account.
-To correctly set their values you'd have to set all the light intensities to vec3(1.0) to get the same output: solution of cyan plastic container.

 **Rešenja:**

 [1.
 2.lighting/2.3.basic_lighting_exercise1/basic_lighting_exercise1.cpp](https://github.com/matf-racunarska-grafika/LearnOpenGL/tree/master/src/2.lighting/2.3.basic_lighting_exercise1/)